PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/final-steps.md

 {{% notice warning %}}
 **This step requires special rights.**

-Ask a maintainer from the PrestaShop Company with administrative rights on the PrestaShop API repository to perform this step.
+Ask a maintainer from the PrestaShop Company with administrative rights on the [PrestaShop API repository](https://stash.prestashop.com/projects/PA/repos/xml) to perform this step.
 {{% /notice %}}

+Here is an example of a PR that introduces a new version https://stash.prestashop.com/projects/PA/repos/xml/pull-requests/138/diff:
+- you will need to add the new XML checksum file that was generated with the zip archive, this XML file should be named after the version released (ex: for `8.1.2` -> `8.1.2.xml`)
+- the `channel.xml` file needs to be updated, the `branch` node matching the minor version being released must be updated to indicate
+  - the latest patch version
+  - the link to the archive for this patch version
+  - the md5 checksum of this archive file
+  - the link to the build article for this patch version

+For new major/minor version you will have to create a new dedicated branch node.

 Once this step is done, update the Release Tracker GitHub issue by ticking the "Available for upgrade" box.